Tonyva002/luxury/README.md

 - Step 1.
 Download or Clone the repository
 - Step 2.
 Unzip the file if you have downloaded it
 - Step 3.
 Open it in Android Studio
 - Step 4.
 Install Dart and Flutter in the Android Studio (File - setting - plugins).
 You can also install flutter on your pc.
+Unzip the folder and add it to your user directory (users - t... - flutter), to open or create a flutter project in Android Studio direct to your folder (Flutter - SDK - path).
 - 📌 Download Flutter URL: [here](https://docs.flutter.dev/get-started/install)
 - Step 5.
 Connect your physical phone to the pc.
 Remember to activate in (settings - developer options - USB debugging).
 - Step 6.
 Give it to run